mcgillblackhole/mcgillblackhole.github.io/publications.md

 # Unpublished Material

 ## Undegraduate Dissertation
-We study multilinear maps with additive noise, that is, stochastic linear difference equations, inpired by the discretization of stochastic differential equations, when we suppose the noise is constant by intervals.
+<div style="text-align: justify">We study multilinear maps with additive noise, that is, stochastic linear difference equations, inpired by the discretization of stochastic differential equations, when we suppose
+the noise is constant by intervals.
 Integrating the stochastic differential equation on each interval, we obtain a stochastic difference equation.
 We show that the Central Limit Theorem can be seen as only a special case of a more general theorem describing the limit distribution of a stochastic process, and determine the necessary conditions for the limit